-Now the sunflower reaches the "autumn" season.
-That's my season of life – how about you?
-Do you also find that the storms seem to be a bit more frequent now?
-I think it's because we have so many more beloveds we are caring for and caring about.
+Now the sunflower reaches the “autumn” season.
+That’s my season of life – how about you?
+Do you also find that the storms seem to be a bit more frequently now?
+I think it’s because we have so many more beloveds we are caring for and caring about.
 When a storm hits them, it hits us as well.
-Whether it's caring for elderly parents who have gotten ill, a child who is working through a trial, or a grandkid who is hurting – not to mention friends and other relatives – we are there with them – either physically helping them or standing with them from a distance in praying for them in our own words or with Scripture verses.
+Whether it’s caring for elderly parents who have gotten ill, a child who is working through a trial, or a grandkid who is hurting – not to mention friends and other relatives – we are there with them – either physically helping them or standing with them from a distance in praying for them in our own words or with comforting Bible verses.

 As Paul reminds us in Romans 8:28,

 We KNOW that God causes ALL things to work together for good to those who love God, to those who are called according to His purpose.

 Finally, the sunflower is an aging senior, as are many of our beloved elderly parents.
 It’s often a quieter season of life.
 I am encouraged while watching my sweet parents and senior relatives walk through this season that it is still a useful season of life.
 The sunflower may not be as strong as it used to be – but look at all the sunflower seeds in the core.